-Incidents accrue by school level (Grades K-2, 3-5, 6-8 and 9-12), unless policy provides additional specificity.
+For incidents within this category, accruals occur by school level (Grades K-2, 3-5, 6-8 and 9-12).

-General Information - Violations of SBBC Policy 6305:
+General Information - Violations of Policy 6305:

-- SBBC Policy 6305: Administration of Medications/Treatments, provides the guidelines for the administration of medication and/or treatment for students receiving prescription and over the counter (OTC) medication. - Prescription medication/treatment and over-the-counter medication require an Authorization for Medication/Treatment Form.
-The healthcare provider and parent/guardian must complete this form. - Students with special health conditions, e.g., asthma, diabetes, and hypersensitivity, regardless of grade, may carry medication on self, only if approved by their physician and noted on the Authorization for Medication/Treatment Form.
+- School Board Policy 6305, Administration of Medications/Treatments, provides the guidelines for the administration of medication and/or treatment for students receiving prescription and over-the-counter (OTC) medication. - Prescription medication/treatment and over-the-counter medication require an Authorization for Medication/Treatment Form.
+The healthcare provider and parent/guardian must complete this form. - Students with special health conditions, e.g., asthma, diabetes and hypersensitivity, regardless of grade, may carry medication on self, only if approved by their physician and noted on the Authorization for Medication/Treatment Form.

-Note: For Grades 9-12 only, self-carry and self-administration of selected OTC medication requires that an Authorization for Over-the-Counter (OTC) Medication with Parental Approval Form be completed and signed by the parent/guardian and student annually.
-Please refer to SBBC Policy 6305: Administration of Medications/Treatments for the list of approved self-carry and self-administration OTC medications.
+Note: For Grades 9-12 only, self-carry and self-administration of selected over-the-counter (OTC) medication requires that an Authorization for Over-the-Counter (OTC) Medication with Parental Approval Form be completed and signed by the parent/guardian and student annually.
+Please refer to Policy 6305: Administration of Medications/Treatments for the list of approved self-carry and self-administration over-the-counter (OTC) medications.

-- All prescription medications and over-the-counter medications, excluding the select authorized OTC medications identified in SBBC Policy 6305: Administration of Medications/Treatments, must be transported to the school by the parent/guardian in the original sealed container along with the appropriate Authorization Form signed by the appropriate parties.
-Therefore, students are prohibited from possessing any medication while on school grounds, participating in school-sponsored activities, or on school transportation without appropriate authorization. - Students found to be in violation of SBBC Policy 6305: Administration of Medications/Treatments shall be subject to the disciplinary action identified below. - A. PURCHASE, USE AND/OR POSSESSION OF UNAUTHORIZED OVER-THE-COUNTER
+All prescription medications and over-the-counter medications, excluding the select authorized OTC medications identified in Policy 6305: Administration of Medications/Treatments, must be transported to the school by the parent/guardian in the original sealed container along with the appropriate Authorization Form signed by the appropriate parties.
+Therefore, students are prohibited from possessing any medication while on school grounds, participating in school-sponsored activities, or on school

+- transportation without appropriate authorization. - Students found to be in violation of School Board Policy 6305: Administration of Medications/Treatments shall be subject to the disciplinary action identified below.

-MEDICATION IS PROHIBITED.
+A. USE AND/OR POSSESSION OF UNAUTHORIZED OVER-THE-COUNTER MEDICATION IS PROHIBITED.